JavaMoose/School_Projects/README.md

 # School_Projects
 Projects I have done while in school.

-Database Prog - Final Project
+Database Prog - Final Project.
   The purpose of this project was to create a database of the student's choosing and satisfy all criteria listed by the professor.
   For this project, I chose create a database that would link scrapyards across the nation and allow the public to search and find parts that they need.
 We used Oracle and PL/SQL for this project.
 We had to incorporate functions, triggers, programs, exceptions, and complex queries to meet the criteria for the project.

-JAVA 1 - Final Project
+JAVA 1 - Final Project.
   For this project, we were instructed to create a movie database that had to have certain elements such as:
     Main and sub menus.
     Admin and users with seperate menus and permissions.